 The Chapel Room was on the smaller side, holding about 80 people.
-There were two lines of chairs with an aisle down the middle, much like Christian churches, and in the front of the room was where the Rabbi stood and there was an altar behind him.
-Behind the altar on the wall was a large ornately carved wooden cabinet, which a lady told me after the service is where the Torah was kept.
+There were two sides of chairs with an aisle down the middle, much like Christian churches, and in the front of the room is where the Rabbi stood and there was a table behind him.
+Behind the table on the wall was a large ornately carved wooden cabinet, which a lady told me after the service is where the Torah was kept.
 Upon entering the chapel room you were given a book called the "Likrat Shabbat: Worship, Study and Song."
-It was fascinating because the book opened backwards and was numbered backwards also.
+It was fascinating because the book opened backwards and was number backwards also.
 I had never seen a book like that before.
-Throughout the entire service songs and verses were read out of the book, and on each page the songs were written in Hebrew, then in English.
-Each of the songs was sung aloud, being led by the Rabbi, and one difference I noticed from their songs compared to most Christian songs was that they sang without music.
-There were no instruments in the room, and the Rabbi and the rest of the congregation simply knew the music and melody that went along with each of the songs and sang them like that.
+Throughout the entire service songs and verses were read out of the book, and on each page the songs were written in Hebrew and in English.
+Each of the songs was sung aloud, being led by the Rabbi, and one difference I noticed from their songs to most Christian songs was that they sang without instruments.
+There were no instruments in the room and the Rabbi and the rest of the congregation simply knew the music and melody that went along with each of the songs and sang them like that.
 All of the songs were sung in Hebrew, but I was able to follow along by reading the English portion.
-I thought it was great that Jewish children were taught to sing and read Hebrew and be able to read it aloud or sing it in their service.
+I thought it was great that Jewish children were taught to sing and read Hebrew and be able to read it out loud or sing it in their service.
 In the early part of the service, we were all told to stand and then we turned around and faced the door, still singing the songs, to welcome the Shabbat Bride.
 I am still a little confused by this.
 I don't know if the Shabbat Bride is simply welcoming the presence of God into the service, or if they are referring to an actual female, or who she is.
-After this, we turned back around and faced the front, and as they recited the next song, they bowed down to the altar and the rabbi spoke some words in Hebrew and bowed to the altar again.
-After singing more songs, (the Rabbi told you what page to turn to and what song to sing) the Rabbi instructed the congregation to read a certain number of pages.
-Everyone was standing and reading quietly and the men were reading and bowing repeatedly towards the altar as they read.
-After a certain amount of time, the Rabbi joined in by singing aloud and everyone joined him and sang songs and said prayers to the altar.
+After this, we turned back around and faced the front, and as they recited the next song, they bowed down to the table and the rabbi spoke some words in Hebrew and bowed to the table again.
+After singing more songs, (the Rabbi would tell you what page to turn to and what song to sing) the Rabbi instructed the congregation to read a certain number of pages.
+Everyone was standing and was quietly reading and the men were reading and bowing repeatedly towards the table as they read.
+After a time, the Rabbi joined in by singing aloud and everyone joined him and sang songs and said prayers facing the table.

-After that, the Rabbi, in English delivered a small message, or devotional you could call it.
+After that, the Rabbi delivered a short message in English, or devotional you could call it.
 He talked about how it was "our job" to safeguard the message and the Jewish faith for others that are not here.
 He talked about how even though many Jewish people did not attend the Synagogue, those who did come needed to keep the faith and belief and culture going, so when these people did finally return, the Jewish faith would still be there for them.

-After his message, he mentioned all the people in the congregation or relatives that had passed away, or ones that are sick and they read a blessing for them that was printed on the back of the program, called "Mi Shebeirach."
+After his message, he mentioned all the people in the congregation or relatives who had passed away, or ones that were sick, and they read a blessing for them that was printed on the back of the program, called "Mi Shebeirach."